 (c) A Director may serve an unlimited number of consecutive three-year terms and shall be elected to each three-year term by a majority vote of the then current Directors in accordance with the provision of Sections 3.02, 3.03, and 3.04 of Article III.

-(d) The election of Directors at each Annual Meeting may occur by voice vote, paper ballot, facsimile or email provided that the voter is clearly identified on any such paper ballot, facsimile or email.
+(d) The election of Directors may take place at any Regular or Special Meeting of the Directors upon notice of such meeting pursuant to Section 3.11.
+The election of Directors may occur by voice vote, paper ballot, facsimile or email provided that the voter is clearly identified on any such paper ballot, facsimile or email.

 (e) The term of each elected Director shall run from adjournment